aashigoyal210900/multimodal_spectrogram/README.md

 #### Findings

-* Experiment: Check performance of pre-trained ResNet18 on Mel spectrograms generated from a subset of CREMA-Dspectrograms
+* Experiment: Check performance of pre-trained GoogLeNet on Mel spectrograms generated from a subset of CREMA-Dspectrograms
-    * Model: models.resnet18(weights='DEFAULT')
+    * Model: models.GoogLeNet
     * Number of classes: ```3``` (ANG, SAD, HAP)
     <!-- * Model fine-tuned on: averaged one-second granular frames -->
     * Total number of samples: ```273```